-With the US putting the economic squeeze on Venezuela, what they and Guaidó’s oppositioncould be hoping for, is a mass defection or defection of key military leaders.
-On Jan 23, air force Gen. Francisco Yanez, was the first high-ranking general to defect.
+The US economic squeeze on Venezuela, is intended to trigger mass defection or defection of key military leaders.
+On Jan 23, air force Gen. Francisco Yanez was the first high-ranking general to defect.
 Guaidó has called on more members of the military to abandon the country’s armed forces.
-He alsohas accused the military of planning to divert international humanitarian aid headed for Venezuela.
+He also has accused the military of planning to divert international humanitarian aid headed for Venezuela.
 President Maduro responded by proposing to hold early National Assembly elections.
-This move could remove Guaidó and reiterated to potentially mobilize the self-proclaimed 1.6 million strong civilian militia.
+This move could remove Guaidó and reiterated to potentially mobilize the self-proclaimed 1.6 million-strong civilian militia.

 Image: Juan Barreto / Getty Image / New York Magazine Intelligencer (link)